© Unofficial Royalty 2024

 September 6, 1854 – Death of Maria Antonovna Naryshkina, mistress of Alexander I, Emperor of All Russia, in Starnberg, Kingdom of Bavaria, now in the German state of Bavaria; buried in the Alter Südfriedhof (Old South Cemetery) in Munich, Kingdom of Bavaria, now in the German state of Bavaria

 Maria, her mother, and her siblings were brought to Russia by Catherine II (the Great), Empress of All Russia after Maria’s father was hanged by an angry mob in Poland for his support of Russia.
 Maria was made a maid of honor at the Russian court and Catherine the Great arranged a marriage for her.
 Maria was known for her dazzling beauty and she attracted the attention of Tsesarevich Alexander Pavlovich, the future Alexander I, Emperor of All Russia.
 Maria and Alexander’s affair lasted for nearly nineteen years.
 In 1815, Maria accompanied Alexander I, Emperor of All Russia to the Congress of Vienna, which caused a scandal.
-Eventually, Maria began to worry about her position and the gossip that surrounded her and Alexander began to have pangs of guilt about the long-term affair.
+Eventually, Maria began to worry about her position and the gossip surrounding her and Alexander began to have pangs of guilt about the long-term affair.
 In 1818, the affair ended and Alexander went back to his wife but he continued to talk about Maria as his family.

 Unofficial Royalty: Maria Antonovna Naryshkina, mistress of Alexander I, Emperor of All Russia